 But according to Erich von Holst this quasi-steady method> only leads to useful results during a fast forward flight with relatively low flapping frequencies (large birds).
-Otherwise, the influences of unsteady airstream behavious become too strong.
+Otherwise, the influences of unsteady airstream behaviours become too strong.
 Later publications verify these constraints.
-As an example also the following analysis by M. Neef.
+As an example, also the following analysis by M. Neef.

 3. Result of the latest research

 Dr.-Ing.
 Matthias F. Neef has examined in his dissertation